ekselan/ekselan/README.md

 Here are some things about me:

-- 🔭 I’m currently working on ... [a city-comparison tool](https://ds.citrics.dev)
+- 🔭 I’m currently working on ... a machine learning model for use in daily fantasy football! (private)
 - 🌱 I’m currently learning ...
 AWS database management and deployment
-- 👯 I’m looking to collaborate on ... fantasy football
+- 👯 I’m looking to collaborate on ... projects that involve data engineering or predictive modeling
 - 🤔 I’m looking for help with ... time-series modeling and R
 - 💬 Ask me about ...
 ETL pipelines, NLP techniques, ML algos, and daily fantasy sports
 - 😄 Pronouns: ... he/him